 Creating pinned events

-Pinned events are very vital in Usermaven's core features to simplify your analytics tracking.
-They represent the top actions and events to monitor, such as signups, purchases, button clicks, downloads, etc.
+Pinned events are one of Usermaven's core features that simplify analytics tracking.
+They represent the top actions and events that you may wish to monitor, such as signups, purchases, button clicks, downloads, etc.

-- You can mark an individual item as a pinned event, for example, a button on a specific page.
+- You can mark any event as a pinned event, for example, a button click on a specific page.

-- You can group similar items as a pinned event, for example, a similar button that's present on different pages.
+- You can group similar items as a pinned event, for example, a similar button that is present on different pages.

 As soon as you install the Usermaven tracking script, it'll start capturing events from any actions performed by users on your website or app in real-time.

 If your website or app has low traffic, you can visit all important pages and perform all important actions on your own to record them for the first time.

 There are two different routes you can take to create pinned events which are explained below.

 - Go to the 'Events' page from the main menu.

 - In the auto-captured events tab, find the action you want to pin by a simple search.